taosdata/TDengine/docs-en/05-develop/01-connect/01-python.md

 export TDENGINE_CLOUD_TOKEN=<token>
 ```

+You can also set environment variable in IDE.
+For example, you can set environmental variables in Pycharm's run configurations menu.

 <!-- exclude -->
 :::note
-To obtain cloud token, please log in TDengine Cloud and switch to "Connector" section.
+To obtain your personal cloud token, please log in [TDengine Cloud](https://cloud.tdengine.com).

 :::
 <!-- exclude-end -->